 3. Decision button

 You are able to make a decision on the proof while in compare mode.
-This is a great shortcut if you are viewing the new version against the old and verifying that the changes have been made.
+This is a great shortcut if you view the new version against the old and verify that the changes have been made.
 Please note that the decision button will only display if you are granted “Decision” permissions.

 See Finishing a Review & Understand Proof Decisions for more details.

 4. Synchronization on/off